RESEARCH AND PUBLICATIONS

 Please contact us at email@example.com to purchase copies.
 Individual copies are £15, plus £2.50 shipping.

 Our flagship publication, ECIS Global Insights promotes research, trends, and the latest thinking on issues facing owners, boards, directors, and senior leadership teams in international and internationally-minded schools across the world.
 Published twice yearly.
 We are always interested to hear from innovative and curious thinkers who would like to contribute their thoughts and ideas, so why not consider adding an article to our next issue?
+You can write about any topic associated with learning, however we do have a theme for each issue, too.

 CALL FOR ARTICLE SUBMISSIONS: NOVEMBER 2018 ISSUE